RESEARCH STARTER

 The process of polarization mainly concerns the direction of the electric field as the light wave travels.
 Most light is unpolarized, which means that the electric field is oscillating in multiple directions as the wave moves.
 The light from the sun and the light from a light bulb are both common examples of unpolarized light.
 In polarized light, the electric field vibrates in just one direction.
 It could be moving up and down, side to side, or diagonally, but it moves in only one plane, and its overall orientation remains perpendicular to the wave motion.

 Malus made his observations by viewing refracted light.
 Refraction occurs when light passes from one medium through another, such as when light passes from the air through a glass lens.
 The path of the light beam changes direction when it encounters the surface of a new medium.
-Typically, refracted light is polarized at an angle perpendicular to the surface but can also occur at other angles as well.
+Typically, refracted light is polarized at an angle perpendicular to the surface, but it can also occur at other angles as well.
 In some cases, a surface can refract the light into two beams, each polarized in a different plane.
 By using a filter to remove one of the polarized beams, one of the two images produced by the light will vanish.
 Adjusting the filter can bring the image back and make the other vanish.

 Light can also be polarized through the effects of being scattered by a medium.
 When light passes through a substance such as air, it often strikes the molecules within the substance.
 This transfer of energy causes the electrons in the molecules to produce their own oscillating electromagnetic waves, scattering and polarizing the light.
 This effect is what makes the sky blue, as the blue frequencies of light are scattered by Earth’s atmosphere.
 Similar to reflected light, light polarized by scattering can produce glare.